-An IP address (Internet Protocol address) is an identifier of all the devices such as laptops, mobile phones, etc., connected to a computer network.
-These network devices use Internet protocol or Transmission Control Protocol for communication.
-The IP address assigned to these devices consists of a numerical label such as “18.104.22.168”.
+An IP address (Internet Protocol address) is an identifier of all the devices like laptops, mobile phones, etc., connected to a computer network.
+These network devices use Internet Protocol or Transmission Control Protocol for communication and the IP address assigned to them is a numerical label.

-The two main types of IP addresses are:
+The two main types of IP addresses based on duration are:

 It usually remains the same or permanent until the device is decommissioned.
-Also, if there’s any change in the network architecture, then this IP address can change.
-However, it’s up to the ISPs to decide whether or not to assign a permanent IP address.
+Also, if there's any network architecture change, this IP address can change.
+However, it's up to the ISPs to decide whether or not to assign a permanent IP address.

 In this case, the IP address can change.
 Moreover, dynamic addresses can be assigned by the Dynamic Host Configuration Protocol (DHCP) servers if required.